ClojureBridge/organizing/Letters-to-students.md

 >
 > Yay Railsbridge!
 >
-> If you haven't yet, TAKE THE 1-MINUTE EXPERIENCE SURVEY: https://docs.google.com/spreadsheet/viewform?formkey=dDhBejF5RzB6Z09lS3FQMUVtY3RjaVE6MQ#gid=0.
+> If you haven't yet, TAKE THE 1-MINUTE EXPERIENCE SURVEY: (SURVEY LINK)
 >
 > And here are the instructions for setting up your development environment.
-Try to get through as much of it as possible independently, but if (when) you hit a snag, don't stress: **http://installfest.railsbridge.org/installfest/installfest**.
+Try to get through as much of it as possible independently, but if (when) you hit a snag, don't stress: **INSTALLFEST LINK**.
 Even if you get through everything no problem, come by on Friday night so we can check it out and give you a sticker.
 >
 > **Very Important Thing**
 >